 -AND- Attended a school that transitioned into remote learning as a result of COVID-19.

-NEW!
-Some children under 6 will qualify for P-EBT if they are in SNAP households and are living in zip codes affected by school closures or reduced capacity.
-Benefits will likely be issued in August; more details to come on this piece.
+Some children under 6 will qualify for P-EBT if they are in SNAP households and were living in zip codes affected by school closures or reduced capacity.

-NEW!
-P-EBT has been extended through the summer of 2021, and will be available to all children who were eligible to receive free or reduced price meals during the current school year.
+P-EBT has been extended through the summer of 2021, and will be available to all children who were eligible to receive free or reduced price meals during that school year.
 This includes school children who received P-EBT benefits during the school year and those who were eligible for free or reduced price school meals but did not receive P-EBT benefits in the last month of the school year because they attended school in person and had access to a meal service at school.
-It also includes children who are newly determined eligible for free or reduced price meals during the covered summer period, as well as children under 6 who are enrolled in SNAP during the summer.
-Benefits for summer and for younger children will likely go out in the fall.
-Still need to apply for school meals or want more information on summer P-EBT?
-Click the button below:

 See the State of Alaska’s Frequently Asked Questions for more information on the upcoming round of P-EBT benefits.